SaminSarker05/ToTheMoon/README.md

 Taee - Reworked the structure for tools, completed the algorithm for marker class, looked for a way to link it with the main class.

 Samin - Implemented feature to make graph and candlesticks move with user mouse drag.

+5/30

+Taee - Found a new approach for implementing the trendline and successfully created the tool.